McConnell’s upcoming UEI Capstone

-A 22nd Air Refueling Wing Airman fills out an inspection form Aug.
-16, 2022, at McConnell Air Force Base, Kansas.
-The 22nd ARW will conduct a Unit Effectiveness Inspection Capstone event from February 27 to March 23, 2023.
+MCCONNELL AIR FORCE BASE, Kan. – A team from the Headquarters Air Mobility Command Inspector General’s office will be visiting McConnell to perform a Unit Effectiveness Inspection Capstone event February 27 to March 23, 2023.

+The Unit Effectiveness Inspection is a continual external evaluation of a wing’s performance over a 24–36-month period.

+Wings are inspected on four major graded areas: executing the mission, managing resources, improving the unit and leading people.
+The inspection is done as a “photo album” of a unit’s performance and capabilities over the UEI period rather than a “snapshot.”

 |Date Taken: